jlaw9/upper-bound-energy-gnn/README.md

 ## Contents
 - Pre-trained models: `pretrained_models`
+  - The models are available as part of a GitHub Release.
+Run `bash download.sh` to download them
   - See [model_demonstration.ipynb](https://github.com/jlaw9/upper-bound-energy-gnn/blob/main/model_demonstration.ipynb) for how to load the model and make energy predictions.
 - Structure datasets and energies: `inputs`
 - Preprocess structures and train a new model: `preprocess.py` and `train_model.py` (see below)